 Group companies operate defined contribution pension schemes.
 The assets of the schemes are held separately from those of the group in independently administered funds.
-The pension charge amounted to £1,110,000 (2020: £1,141,000).
-Contributions amounting to £113,000 (2020: £142,000) were payable to the funds at the balance sheet date.
+The pension charge amounted to £675,000 (2021: £1,110,000).
+Contributions amounting to £114,000 (2021: £113,000) were payable to the funds at the balance sheet date.

 Another group company operates a defined benefit pension scheme within the West Midlands Pension Fund ("WMPF"), governed by the Local Government Pension Regulations ("LGPR").
 The administering authority for the Fund is the West Midlands Combined Authority.
+This pension scheme provides a pension to its members.

 The group accounts for pensions in accordance with IAS 19 "Employee Benefits".
 No contributions were paid in the year and none were payable to the fund at the balance sheet dates.
-Expected contributions for the year ending 30 November 2022 are £nil.
+Expected contributions for the year ending 30 November 2023 are £nil.